-4 Pritchett (2020) presents an analysis of the "big stuck" using four different indicators of "state capability" (WGI SC, the "quality of government" indicator, the "public service" indicator from the Fund for Peace, and the Bertelsmann Transformation Index ranking for "steering capability" and "resource efficiency") and find, while there are differences from country to country the overall results on levels and trends are quite robust.
+&lt;sup>4 Pritchett (2020) presents an analysis of the "big stuck" using four different indicators of "state capability" (WGI SC, the "quality of government" indicator, the "public service" indicator from the Fund for Peace, and the Bertelsmann Transformation Index ranking for "steering capability" and "resource efficiency") and finds that, while there are differences from country to country, the overall results on levels and trends are quite robust.

-5 The WGI are originally generated only every other year and so there is only data for 1996, 1998, 2000, 2002 and then every year since 2002 so I create values for each of the four indicators for 1997, 1999, and 2001 with a simple linear interpolation.
+&lt;sup>5 The WGI are originally generated only every other year and so there are only data for 1996, 1998, 2000, and 2002 and then every year since 2002, so I create values for each of the four indicators for 1997, 1999, and 2001 with a simple linear interpolation.

-6 Hereafter the capitalized words State Capability or abbreviation SC should be taken to refer to this particular empirical measure.
+&lt;sup>6 Hereafter the capitalized words "State Capability" or the abbreviation SC should be taken to refer to this particular empirical measure.

-these raw indicators are broadly compatible with zero overall progress.
-Two, the comparison of the WGI State Capability index with other measures of state capability that are not normed each year, such as the "Quality of Government" indicator from the International Country Risk Guide, gives roughly similar results on trends, in fact the Quality of Government measure over the same period has a slight downward trend, so if anything, the zero trend enforced by year to year norming in the WGI may overstate progress (Pritchett 2020).
-Three, the challenge of the "big stuck" is that countries are not making progress relative to other countries with high capability so one can re-interpret all of the trends below as being "relative to high capability in that year" and hence, for instance, a country with a negative trend is falling behind the capability of other countries, without any major substantive change in implications.
+The main drawback of using the WGI for time series is that the global value for each indicator is normed to zero for each year and hence, by definition, the global trend is zero.
+I don't regard this as an empirically compelling objection to the present analysis, for three reasons.
+One, the underlying indicators of the WGI are not rescaled year by year and hence do have trends and these raw indicators are broadly compatible with zero overall progress.
+Two, a comparison of the WGI State Capability Index with other measures of state capability that are not normed each year, such as the "Quality of Government" indicator from the International Country Risk Guide, gives roughly similar results on trends; in fact, the Quality of Government measure over the same period has a slight downward trend, so if anything, the zero trend enforced by year-to-year norming in the WGI may overstate progress (Pritchett 2020).
+Three, the challenge of the "big stuck" is that countries are not making progress relative to other countries with high capability, so one can reinterpret all of the trends below as being "relative to high capability in that year" and hence, for instance, a country with a negative trend is falling behind the capability of other countries, without any major substantive change in implications.

-1.2) State Capability is positively associated with high human wellbeing
+1.2) State Capability Is Positively Associated with High Human Well-being

-The reason to focus on the joint dynamics of economic growth and state capability is that they are both they are both tightly and reliably associated with higher levels of human wellbeing.
-Figure 1, from Pritchett (2022), shows the association of the Social Progress Index, built up from 52 direct physical indicators of wellbeing (and this index includes no economic or money metric indicators so there is no "double counting" or built in association with economic measures) and an index of national development, which is a regression coefficient weighted average of GDPPC, State Capability (as measured here), and a POLITY based measure of democracy.
-High levels of national development are empirically necessary for high levels of social progress (no country achieves high levels of Social Progress without high national development) and are empirically sufficient (no country achieves high levels of national development).
+The reason for focusing on the joint dynamics of economic growth and state capability is that they are both closely and reliably associated with higher levels of human well-being.
+Figure 1, from Pritchett (2022), shows the association of the Social Progress Index, built up from 52 direct physical indicators of well-being (and this index includes no economic or money metric indicators, so there is no "double counting" or built-in association with economic measures), and an index of national development, which is a regression coefficient weighted average of GDPPC, State Capability (as measured here), and a POLITY-based measure of democracy.
+High levels of national development are empirically necessary for high levels of social progress (no country achieves high levels of Social Progress without high national development) and are empirically sufficient (no country achieves high levels of national development without achieving high levels of Social Progress).